wubrafiq807/go-mysql-revel-rest/README.md

 # go-mysql-revel-rest
-Example of REST API to create and retrieve  fruit items with Go,Mysql and Revel framework
+Example of REST API to create,retrieve,update and delete items with Go,Mysql and Revel framework

 ## Running